 A dedicated comedy historian, Wayne has assisted with several books, including Chris Costello’s delightful recollections of her comedian father, Lou Costello, of Abbott & Costello. (“Lou’s On First“; 1981, St. Martin’s Press).
 Happily, it’s available again in print and Kindle editions HERE.

-Powers is an avid aficionado and collector/archivist of classic comedy – from burlesque to vaudeville to radio and the golden age of TV – and from early talkies to silent film comedies, especially those of the uniquely talented Harry Langdon.
+Powers is an avid aficionado and collector/archivist of classic comedy – from burlesque to vaudeville to radio and the golden age of TV – and from early talkies to silent film comedies.

-Powers was a major contributor of material to William Schelly’s groundbreaking book, “Harry Langdon,” (1982, Scarecrow Press).
+Powers has always held a special fondness for the uniquely talented silent comedy great, Harry Langdon, and was a major contributor of material to William Schelly’s groundbreaking book, “Harry Langdon,” (1982, Scarecrow Press).